-Taiwanese pianist Hsin-yi Huang was born in 1990.
-As a soloist, she attended 2008 International Summer Academy Mozarteum in Salzburg, 2012 International Keyboard Institute and Festival in New York and 2013 InterHarmony International Music Festival in Arcidosso, Italy.
-She performed for Vitali Berzon, Alexander Kobrin, Nina Lelchuk, Robert Levin, Victor Rosenbaum, Daniel Shapiro, Boris Slutsky and Eduard Zilberkant.
-Huang is also an active collaborative and chamber musician.
-She is the pianist of University Symphony Orchestra in University of Michigan since 2014 to 2015.
-Also, she, Rachel Rosenbaum(clarinet), and Kellen Degnan(cello) together comprise the members of the Broadway Trio, the MTNA representative to the 2015 East Central MTNA Chamber Music String Competition and the prizewinner of Division Competition.
-Huang received BM degree from Tainan National University of the Arts, studied with Grace Chuang, and MM degree in Piano Performance and Chamber Music from University of Michigan, studied with Arthur Greene.
-She is currently pursuing DMA degree in Piano Performance in Michigan State University with Derek Polischuk.
+Young Taiwanese pianist Hsin-yi Huang was born in 1990.
+As a soloist, she attended 2008 International Summer Academy Mozarteum in Salzburg, 2012 International Keyboard Institute and Festival in New York and 2013 InterHarmony International Music Festival in Arcidosso, Italy and performed for Vitali Berzon, Alexander Kobrin, Nina Lelchuk, Robert Levin, Victor Rosenbaum, Daniel Shapiro, Boris Slutsky and Eduard Zilberkant.
+Hsin-yi is also an active collaborative and chamber musician.
+She is currently the pianist of Musique 21, which is a contemporary music ensemble devoted to the performance of works written by composers of the twentieth and twenty-first centuries in MSU.
+She was the student mentor of the Celebrating The Spectrum Festival last year.
+Hsin-yi received her MM in Piano Performance and Chamber Music from University of Michigan, studied with Arthur Greene.
+She is currently pursuing DMA degree in Piano Performance in Michigan State University with Margarita Shevchenko.

 Yi Jiang is a Master of Music student in Piano Pedagogy at the Michigan State University College of Music.
 Yi was born in China and received her Bachelor’s Degree in Piano Performance at Wuhan Conservatory of Music.
 Yi is a student of Derek Kealii Polischuk.